 Should I give my puppy vitamins?

-High-quality diets should provide all the nutrients needed, making vitamin supplements necessary.
+High-quality diets should provide all the nutrients needed, making vitamin supplements unnecessary.
 In fact, giving supplements to growing animals can be a bad idea as excessive or abnormal mineral balance can impact growth.
-Ask your veterinary team for their food recommendations.
+Ask your EberVet Vetshop or veterinarian for their food recommendations.

 How much should I feed my puppy?

 It’s essential that your puppy has adequate calories during his growth period.
 But it’s equally important that you don’t begin a trend towards obesity.
-Ask your veterinary team for a feeding guide.
+Follow the feeding guide provided on premium-quality puppy food brands (available at EberVet Vetshops).
 Breeds differ too, so your puppy’s breed is an important consideration when choosing the right food and the right amount.

 Isn’t some vomiting & diahorrea normal for puppies?